Barcampcameroun/goswdc.github.io/README.md

 Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)

-_GOSWDC are not endorsed and/or supported by Tecgstars, the corporation._
+_GOSWDC are not endorsed and/or supported by Techstars, the corporation._